Postrediori/VossLandscape/README.md

 ## Running Project

-After the successful build the binary `VossLandscape` will end up in `bundle/VossLandscape/` directory.
+After the successful build the binary `VossLandscape` will end up in `bundle/` directory.

 ```
-cd bundle/VossLandscape
+cd bundle
 ./VossLandscape
 ```